atesgoral/pxy/README.md

 # pxy

 Pxy (pronounced "pixie") proxies promises.
-It wraps a new promise (the proxy promise) around an existing promise (the original promise) and relays the resolution, rejection or notification of the original promise to the proxy promise.
+It wraps a new promise (the proxy promise) around an existing promise (the original promise) and relays the fulfillment, rejection or notification of the original promise to the proxy promise.

 ![Valid](/../gh-pages/assets/pxy_valid.png?raw=true "Valid")

-The relaying of updates to all promises that are proxied by a Pxy instance are prevented when the Pxy instance is invalidated.
+The relaying of state transitions of all promises that are proxied by a Pxy instance are prevented when the Pxy instance is invalidated.

 ![Invalidated](/../gh-pages/assets/pxy_invalidated.png?raw=true "Invalidated")

-Moreover, the Pxy instance can be told to recognize promises that are originating from different asynchronous operations (e.g. an HTTP fetch, a timeout, an audio playback, etc.) and cancel those pending operations when the instance is invalidated.
+Moreover, the Pxy instance can be told how to recognize different types of promises that are originating from different asynchronous operations (e.g. an HTTP fetch, a timeout, an audio playback, etc.) and cancel those pending operations when the instance is invalidated.

 ## Installation